Is Peter The Rock In Matt 16:18? A Response To “Compelling Truth”

 I see several problems with this interpretation of scripture.

-Secondly, let’s just analyze the context of this passage, look to the begining of the passage as we read Matt 16: 13-20.
+Secondly, let’s just analyze the context of this passage, look to the beginning of the passage as we read Matt 16: 13-20.
 The context never shifts from being specifically about Peter.
-Notice how many times Jesus directly to Peter, also note how many times he refers to him as “you”.
-The texts reads as follows, bold emphasis mine.
+Notice how many times Jesus speaks directly to Peter, using “you” in reference to him.
+The passage remains consistently focused on Peter, reinforcing the fact that he is the central figure in this exchange.
+The text reads as follows, bold emphasis mine.

 “13 When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say the Son of Man is?”